hagz0r/Better-Check-That/README.md

-# Better Check That
+# btc

-Better Check That is a powerful and easy-to-use tool that scans files on external drives for malware before they are accessed.
+btc stands for Better Check That is a powerful and easy-to-use tool that scans files on external drives for malware before they are accessed.
 It ensures that your computer and data are protected from potential threats, giving you peace of mind when using external storage devices.